peraro/finiteflow/README.md

 #### GMP

 GMP is preinstalled on many systems.
-A `gmp` package is available on many Linux distrubutions and on Homebrew for MAC OSX.
+A `gmp` package is available on many Linux distrubutions and on Homebrew for macOS.
 For more information see [https://gmplib.org/](https://gmplib.org/).